Updated January 13, 2016

 Critical Idealism has been out of favor at least since the Vienna Circle imperially proclaimed in the first third of the Twentieth Century that there are no such things as a priori synthetic judgments.
-Since that’s what intellectuals in Europe wanted to hear as they turned away both from religious revelation and from Hegel’s spiritual meta-narrative toward the physical world, few (if any) bothered to ask just what an a priori synthetic judgment was – according to Immanuel Kant.
+Because that’s what intellectuals in Europe wanted to hear as they turned away both from religious revelation and from Hegel’s spiritual meta-narrative toward the physical world, few (if any) bothered to ask just what an a priori synthetic judgment was – according to Immanuel Kant.
 In fact, the Vienna Circle presupposed precisely what it denied.
 The critical moment in reflection shifts the focus from (usually external) contents (those things about which we claim to have knowledge) to focus on the (internal) necessary conditions that make it possible for us to experience any contents in the first place.
-The silent presupposition of these necessary conditions of any and all experience requires the critical reflection that Kant called reflective judgment in addition to determinative judgment.
-A determinative judgment already „possesses“ the concept that it needs to classify the phenomena to which it refers.
-A reflective judgment has no pre-established concept for the phenomena and must seek out the appropriate concept in order to classify the phenomena to which it refers (see “IV.
-On the Power of Judgment as an a priori Legislative Faculty” in the Introduction to Kant’s Critique of the Power of Judgment).
-Reflective judgments illustrate the activity of consciousness that adds to the phenomena of experience the concept that is given in the phenomena only as a concealed relationality (functionality) of the appearances among themselves, which require consciousness to grasp the relationality by means of a symbolic concept.
+The silent presupposition of these necessary conditions of any and all experience requires the critical reflection that Kant called reflecting judgment in addition to determining judgment.
+A determining judgment already „possesses“ the concept that it needs to classify the phenomena to which it refers.
+A reflecting judgment has no pre-established concept for the phenomena and must seek out the appropriate concept in order to classify the phenomena to which it refers (see “IV.
+On the Power of Judgment as an a priori Legislative Faculty” in the Introduction to Kant’s Critique of Judgment).
+Reflecting judgments illustrate the activity of consciousness that adds to the phenomena of experience the concept that is given in the phenomena only as a concealed relationality (functionality) of the appearances among themselves, which require consciousness to grasp the relationality by means of a symbolic concept.
 It is precisely this reflective activity that requires Kant to reject Transcendental Idealism (Neo-Platonic metaphysics) in favor of Critical Idealism.

 At the risk of over simplification, the anti-metaphysical epistemological assumption of Critical Realism, Logical Positivism, and Analytic Philosophy is that whatever structure we can ever experience/know is provided through the data of sense phenomena – however invisible that structure is.
 Statistics replace the precision of Platonic metaphysics.
 The more precise our statistical models, though always speculative, the closer we are to grasping the real world.
 Hence, “realism” no longer means Platonic Realism (for which the real consists of unchanging universals and physical objects are mere copies and shadows of them).
-Realism since the 12th century initiated a profound paradigm revolution has come to mean empirical (sense) experience that serves as the standard for the adjudicating of the veracity of human judgments.
+Rather, since the 12th century initiated a profound paradigm revolution with the introduction of Aristotle’s writings into the Latin world, realism has come to mean empirical (sense) experience that serves as the standard for the adjudicating of the veracity of human judgments.
 The mind has a role to play in Critical Realism because it is a tool for applying a set of rigorous strategies (methods) to aid in our appropriately and adequately grasping abstractly the empirical reality and invisible structures of experience.
 Not the least is the value of logic, which is the critical strategy for helping us to achieve rigorous precision with our constructed (Nominalist) abstractions/universals.
 According to Critical Realism, the anchor of our judgments, then, is no longer Platonic Realism’s eternal essences but the givenness of the order of physical phenomena.
 Humanity’s capacity for abstraction, which is possessed to varying degree by individuals (the degree from idiocy to genius), is an intellectual tool that must necessarily be applied to the task of adequately grasping empirical reality – hence, “Critical” Realism.
 Critical, here, means the rigorous application of the mental tool to the data.
-As an instrument for adjudicating with respect to what is known and what is potentially knowable, Critical Realism elevates humanity’s (or at least the genius’) mental tool above any and all metaphysical speculations (either philosophical or theological) since this tool alone is the exclusive pathway to arriving at adequate judgments with respect to reality.
+As an instrument for adjudicating with respect to what is known and what is potentially knowable, Critical Realism elevates humanity’s (or at least the genius’) mental tool above any and all metaphysical speculations (either philosophical or theological) because this tool alone is the exclusive pathway to arriving at adequate judgments with respect to reality.
 If we substitute metaphysics (e.g., Platonic Idealism or Hegelian Spirit) or revelation (e.g., Revealed Theology in addition to Natural Theology) for this instrument, we sell our birthright and sacrifice the only tool we have for grasping whatever truth that is possible for us to grasp.
-“Enlightenment” means cultivating humanity’s capacities for critically thinking about phenomena.
+“Enlightenment” means in this context cultivating humanity’s capacities for critically thinking about phenomena.
 Some of us are more enlightened than others, but that is why we should listen to the experts.